Christ-Mind-Teachings/cmi-wom/_early/holyr.md

 identifying with that vortex yesterday.
 Okay, right now I choose to be the peace of God.
 I'm going to be in this situation and I'm going to radiate love."
-And so you hold the thought and you're in that space and the situation around you ...[audio missing]... that experience?
+And so you hold the thought and you're in that space and the situation around you&hellip; [audio missing] &hellip;that experience?
 That is called initiation.
 But the mind misperceives it.
 You choose to abide in peace.
 The small part of the mind says "Hah!
 No you don't."
 And it throws up a smokescreen by, shall we say, generating activities in the minds of others in your own mind, to convince you that it's not true.
-This is an idea …[audio missing]…and you've just been deluded.
+This is an idea&hellip; [audio missing] &hellip;and you've just been deluded.
 And right away the old habit of identifying with that voice takes over.

-Do you know that feeling?...
-Hmmm….
-Now...
+Do you know that feeling?
+Hmmm&hellip; Now&hellip;

 And then you begin to say, "I knew it wouldn't work.
 I guess I'll go somewhere else.
 I'll keep searching for the magic elixir that will awaken my mind."
 And